zer0fl4g/Nanomite/readme.md

 ####Notes:
 	- Patches can be saved to file (only on the debugged one)
+	- In the memory view you can set the protection of a page using the context menu
 	- Commandline options
 		- "-s": specifies a file
 		- "-c": specifies the commandline for the target if not given you will be asked later